 Education continues to be valuable in today’s society, whether you want to climb up the corporate ladder or carve your niche in the business world.
-Higher education, in particular, is useful for becoming a specialist in your field and acquiring more knowledge and skills for tasks that require higher-level thinking.
+Higher education, in particular, is useful for becoming a specialist in your field.
+Also for acquiring more knowledge and skills for tasks that require higher-level thinking.

 This type of education pertains to the graduate and postgraduate degrees offered by colleges and universities.
 You can usually find academic programs focusing on business administration, criminal justice administration, education and counselling, health care administration, marketing, social work, science, and psychology.